Fighting rages overnight in Libyan capital

 Haftar’s Libyan National Army (LNA), which is allied to a parallel administration based in Benghazi, has in the past week brought up more troops and heavy guns to the frontline.

-But it has been unable to breach the defenses in the city’s southern suburbs of forces loyal to the internationally recognized government in Tripoli.
+But it has been unable to breach the defences in the city’s southern suburbs of forces loyal to the internationally recognized government in Tripoli.

 Heavy fighting raged from Thursday afternoon until Friday early morning in the area of the former international airport but the frontline has again little changed, residents said.